 This is easily one of the most exciting events in Amsterdam over the winter, and one of the easiest to catch because it lasts a couple of months in an attempt to banish those winter blues.
 Comprised of hundreds of art installations made of light, the Amsterdam Light Festival is home to exhibits both on land and on water.
 The water exhibits are drawn out over the picturesque Herengracht canal and make for a stunning winter stroll with mulled wine– you can even see them on the water by taking a canal tour!
 The land exhibits get particularly innovative with interactive light installations that respond to touch and sound.
 Winter has never been this fun.

 Hwacheon Sancheoneo Ice Festival, South Korea

 Where: 137, Sancheoneo-gil, Hwacheon-eup, Hwacheon-gun, Gangwon-do

 Like most Korean festivals, there isn’t a dull moment to be had at the Hwacheon Sancheoneo Ice Festival.
 Hwacheon is a village in the northernmost part of South Korea.
 Ready to try fishing with your bare hands in the freezing cold water?
 If not, you can watch the more experienced brave the cold.
 It’s seriously impressive.
 You’ll even start seeing people jumping into the ice pool, possibly a soju induced decision.
 Any fish you catch, with your hands or otherwise, can be taken and freshly cooked for you on-site, which is a big part of the festival.
-If fishing isn’t your thing, there’s also huge ice-skating rinks, zip-lining, and sledding to enjoy and you can be involved or just watch the ice hockey and ice soccer games.
+If fishing isn’t your thing, there’s also huge ice-skating rinks, zip-lining, sledding and delicious Korean street food to enjoy, or you can just sit back and watch the ice hockey and ice soccer games.
 The town of Hwacheon is also beautifully decorated with winter lanterns and lights and is perfect for a walk after all the fun.